As an Amazon Associate I earn from qualifying purchases.

 I’ve used both chamber sealers and suction-style sealers.
 If you really want to spring for a serious set-up, a chamber sealer is the way to go.
-I must admit I don’t own one, as good ones cost at least $1000.
-But I’ve used them many times, and it rocks.
-Professional grade, the bags are cheap and the seal is stronger than anything else you can buy.
+I love my VacMaster 215; get the oil-cooled model.

 As for a freezer, buy a chest freezer.
 Period.
-You’ll need it if you are a deer hunter.
+And while not strictly deer processing equipment, it’s vital to have one.
 Chest freezers can be stored out of the way and they will get a lot colder than your kitchen freezer.
 And they’re not terribly expensive.
 I just bought a 7-cubic-foot freezer from Home Depot for $235.

 I am not going to get into dry-curing salami in this section, as that’s an advanced discussion.
 But this is the basic equipment you need for making your own burger, fresh sausage and jerky.

 First you need a good grinder.
 If you are just starting out and happen to have a Kitchenaid stand mixer, the KitchenAid grinder attachment works fine for small batches; it’s what I used for years.
 But if you process more than, say, a deer a year, you really ought to spring for a good grinder.
-My favorites are the Weston No. 8 grinder. and the various commercial grade grinders from The Sausage Maker.
+I use the Weston No. 8 grinder.
+LEM also makes excellent grinders.
+Buy commercial grade and at least 1/4 horsepower.
 These grinders make quick work of anything you can stuff into it.